forefireAPI/forefire/tools/forefire/commands.md

     help[]
     Displays a list of available commands and their brief descriptions.
     Use Tab-Tab on a specific command name for full details.;

+## clear
+    clear[]
+    clears-up memory except parameters, no more schedueled events or fire domain.

 ## quit
     quit[]